Lawsuit challenges new Louisiana law requiring classrooms to display the Ten Commandments

-BATON ROUGE, La. — Civil liberties groups filed a lawsuit Monday challenging Louisiana's new law that requires the Ten Commandments to be displayed in every public school classroom.
+BATON ROUGE, La. — Civil liberties groups filed a lawsuit Monday to block Louisiana's new law that requires the Ten Commandments to be displayed in every public school classroom, a measure they contend is unconstitutional.

-Opponents of the measure, which was signed into law by Republican Gov. Jeff Landry last week, had long warned of an impending lawsuit to fight the legislation that they say is unconstitutional.

-Plaintiffs in the suit include parents of Louisiana public school children, the American Civil Liberties Union, Americans United for Separation of Church and State, and the Freedom From Religion Foundation.
+Plaintiffs in the suit include parents of Louisiana public school children with various religious backgrounds, who are represented by attorneys with the American Civil Liberties Union Foundation, Americans United for Separation of Church and State, the Freedom From Religion Foundation and the New York City law firm Simpson, Thacher & Bartlett.

+''This display sends a message to my children and other students that people of some religious dominations are superior to others,'' said the Rev. Jeff Simms, a Presbyterian pastor who is a plaintiff in the suit and father of three children in Louisiana public schools. ''This is religious favoritism.''

 Opponents argue that the law is a violation of separation of church and state and that the display will isolate students, especially those who are not Christian.
 Proponents say the measure is not solely religious, but that it has historical significance.
 In the language of the law, the Ten Commandments are ''foundational documents of our state and national government.''

+Landry and Louisiana Attorney General Elizabeth Murrill support the new law, and Murrill has said she is looking forward to defending it.
+She issued a statement saying she couldn't comment directly on the lawsuit because she had not yet seen it.

+''It seems the ACLU only selectively cares about the First Amendment — it doesn't care when the Biden administration censors speech or arrests pro-life protesters, but apparently it will fight to prevent posters that discuss our own legal history,'' Murrill said in the emailed statement.

-The Ten Commandments has long been at the center of lawsuits across the nation.
+The Ten Commandments have long been at the center of lawsuits across the nation.

 In 1980, the U.S. Supreme Court ruled that a similar Kentucky law violated the establishment clause of the U.S. Constitution, which says Congress can ''make no law respecting an establishment of religion.''
 The high court found that the law had no secular purpose but rather served a plainly religious purpose.

-Note: This story has been corrected to show that the plaintiffs are represented by lawyers for the American Civil Liberties Union Foundation, Americans United for Separation of Church and State and the Freedom From Religion Foundation.
-It has also been corrected to show that the New York City law firm is Simpson, Thacher & Bartlett, not Simpson, Thatcher & Bartlett.